c-morris/BGPExtrapolator/README.md

 ## Building

+To run unit tests, run `make test` while in the source directory.
+This builds an executable that runs unit tests to check for correct functionality with the current compiler.
+It does not perform an full extrapolation.

 To build from source, run `make` while in the source directory.
 This produces an executable `bgp-extrapolator`.

-To run unit tests, use `make test` instead.
-This builds an executable that runs tests only and does not perform a full extrapolation.

 ## Usage